 That's why we need to take precautions to stay protected.
 To help, here are three security programs that should be on every computer or laptop.

 Microsoft Security Essentials

 If you're running Windows 8 or 10, you may have noticed that your system already has built-in antivirus and malware protection software called Windows Defender.
 It's actually a decent program for guarding your PC against virus and malware threats.

 However, Windows Defender is not available for Windows 7 machines.
 If you're looking to protect an older Windows 7 machine, you can download the comparable Microsoft Security Essentials.

 Similar to Windows Defender, this free download will guard your Windows 7 PC against the latest virus and malware threats while providing real-time protection.
-It provides real-time protection for your home or small business PC that guards against viruses, spyware, and other malicious software.
+It is not available for Windows 10, though.

 ZoneAlarm Free Firewall